 UBE adopts the company with an Audit and Supervisory Committee structure, but has established the Nominating Committee and Remuneration Committee as optional advisory bodies to the Board of Directors.
-Independent outside directors (excluding those who are Audit and Supervisory Committee members) account for more than half of the members of both Committees and chair the Committees to enhance governance functions.
+Independent outside directors account for more than half of the members of both Committees and chair the Committees to enhance governance functions.